 Lights, camera, action.
 This is your golden opportunity to showcase your knowledge of Aldi and brilliant leadership skills.

 You know just what it takes to become an Aldi Assistant Store Manager and you’ve seen just how rewarding it is.
-So there’s just one thing left to do – start your application.Apply for Assistant Store Manager roles
+So there’s just one thing left to do – start your application.Search for a role

 Because we’re expanding so quickly, we actually recruit Assistant Store Managers all year round.
 You can find all the vacancies near you, register your interest and apply here.